-It is also an investment that can really pay off for you in the long run.
-The only issue is, many homeowners are not really sure when they should go ahead and replace their heaters.
+It is an investment that can really pay off for you in the long run.
+The only issue is, many homeowners are not really sure when they should go ahead and replace their heater or furnace.
 You’ll want to get the most for the investment that you’ve made already, of course, but you also don’t want to wait for your system to break down entirely.
 That is why we’ve put together a list of factors to consider if you’re thinking that a heating replacement may be coming up soon.

 How Long Have You Had Your System?

 Have you always had the same heater in your home?
 Are you aware of when it was manufactured?
 You may want to try to find the written materials that came with that system if so, because it could be even older than you realize.
 The last thing that you want is to think you have a system with plenty of life left in it, only to realize the hard way that it’s in its twilight years.